-Have you ever felt tingles in your head and deeply relaxed while getting a massage, while getting a haircut, while listening to someone turn magazine pages, while listening to a specific person talk in a gentle manner, or while watching Bob Ross create a painting?
+Have you ever felt tingles in your head and deeply relaxed while getting a haircut, listening to someone turn magazine pages, listening to a specific person talk in a gentle manner, or while watching Bob Ross create a painting?

-If so, then you have probably experienced the soothing and comforting feeling of Autonomous Sensory Meridian Response, or ASMR.
+If so, then you have probably experienced the soothing and comforting feeling of Autonomous Sensory Meridian Response (ASMR).